 Every parent wants to raise children who are kind, giving and responsible.
 Here at CHIMP, we understand that when youth are taught about giving, and empowered to make their own decisions, they’re better able to become engaged citizens who contribute consistently and positively to society.

 But how do you go about empowering children to start thinking, feeling and acting like philanthropists?

-Want to inspire your kids to look beyond their worlds and help others?
-Here are a few ideas you can do to be charitable as a family.
+Here are a few ideas you can do to be more charitable as a family:

-Start a Giving Group, which you can run like your very own family foundation.
+Start a Family Giving Group, which you can run like your very own family foundation.
 You can add the money and have your kids weigh in on where it goes.
-Or get the kids to add in from their own funds and they’ll feel even more involved.
+Or get them to add in from their own funds and they’ll feel even more involved.

 Mark the days.

-Take advantage of special awareness days or campaigns to teach your kids about causes related to it.
-Participate in events related to the day, and even fundraise for it.
-You could invite family members to join your Giving Group and pledge support if you all promise to avoid using electricity on Earth Day, for example.
+Take advantage of special awareness days or campaigns to teach your kids about those causes.
+On Earth Day, for example, you could invite family members to join your Giving Group and pledge support if you all promise to avoid using electricity.

 Pick one night a week where you talk about a notable issue over dinner.
 Hunger, homelessness, mental illness, cancer: get your kids to think what their lives might be like if they were affected by any of these topics.
 What would they want people to do for them?
 How could they help others?
 How can they create an impact through charitable giving?